dan-nagle/h2m/README.txt

 is useful if a C source file includes headers which need to be translated, but the C source file should not be translated and should only be used to determine which other files to translate.

+-hide-macros
+-h			All function like macros will be commented out rather than translated into approximate subroutine prototypes.
+Macros where h2m is able to determine an appropriate parameter type will still be translated in Fortran approximations.

 -together
 -t			Send all the local (non-system) header files to a single module as